squoilin/EnergyScope_open/docs/explanation/core_version_documentation.md

 ### Data file

-The data file has parameters for the greenfield design of the Beglian energy system in the year 2050.
+The data file has parameters for the greenfield design of the Belgian energy system in the year 2050.
 Technologies or sets can be altered by directly edditing this file, or loading it and then altering the loaded data using ampl/amplpy commands.
 For further reference on reading the data file see the parameter reference material of the [EnergyScope package interface](../library/ampl/parameters.md).

 ## Typical Days